ChinaModernAppGroup/MSDA-Demo/etcd/README.md

     2. If you are using Docker for Mac, the IP address you need to use is 127.0.0.1

     **Export this IP into an environment variable named HOST_IP by running `export HOST_IP=x.x.x.x` command.
-This variable is used by docker-compose.yml file**
+This variable is used by docker-compose.yml file.**

     **Export F5 BIG-IP IP address into an envoronment variable named BIGIP by runn `export BIGIP=y.y.y.y` command.**